AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 (conceptually, for purposes of static analysis) reevaluated later.
 This is not true of an expression that has a variable input because the value of the variable might have changed.]

+[For purposes of these rules, the current instance of a type or subtype is not considered to be a variable input in the case of a Dynamic_Predicate or Type_Invariant condition, but is considered to be a variable input in the case of the default_expression of a component declaration.]

 .. _update-expressions: